-The best thing about hot compost is that it breaks down quicker than a traditional cold compost.
-A well made hot compost will break down in just 4 weeks.
-A cold compost will take at least 8-12 weeks but often much longer.
-Conventional composts can sit for 6-12 months before they are completely broken down (especially if you don’t use the tricks I taught you in my previous article here).
+Hot compost breaks down quicker than a traditional cold compost.
+A well made hot compost will break down in just 4 weeks compared to cold compost that can take 6-12 months before they are completely broken.

 Hot compost will also kill most weed seeds or pathogens that may be nasty for your garden.
 Technically you can put weeds that have gone to seed in the mix and as long as it heats up they should be no longer grow.

 Why does a compost heap get hot – FAQ

 How long does a compost heap stay hot?

 A compost heap will gradually heat up over 4-5 days and then start to cool down.
 Once it gets below 110 degree Fahrenheit then turn it over and make sure it is moist enough.
 This will introduce more oxygen and then it will start to heat up again.

 After 4 weeks it should drop to a lower temperature where you can leave it for 2 more weeks then use in your garden.

 Compost piles can get too hot if there is enough organic matter in the pile and the heat cannot escape.
 Test your compost pile with a compost thermometer and to release extra heat turn the compost and remove some of the material.